tapiamcclung/cartoDB/runDev.md

 #
 sh script/create_dev_user ${SUBDOMAIN}
 ```
+Sometimes when recreating the user you have to run `sh script/create_dev_user ${SUBDOMAIN}` again for it to be properly recreated...
 User password must be at least 6 characters
 ```bash
 # Run this to sync user config